 Finally we performed substantive procedures to test the complete recognition of revenue transactions at the appropriate rates.

 Based on the materiality described above and the procedures performed by us as described above, we noted no findings.

 Report on the other information included in the annual report

 The annual report contains other information, in addition to the financial statements and our auditor's report thereon.

 Based on the following procedures performed, we conclude that the other information:

 Is consistent with the financial statements and does not contain material misstatements.

-Contains the information as required by Part 9 of Book 2 of the Dutch Civil Code.
+Contains the information regarding the management report and the other information as required by Part 9 of Book 2 of the Dutch Civil Code.

 We have read the other information.
 Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

 By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
 The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.